 The only treatment available for patients that want to completely stop or abstain from heroin and all Opiates is Medically Assisted Detoxification treatment.
 This will take care of the physical side of the addiction.
 NICE (National Institute for Clinical Excellence) recommends that medical treatment is supported by intensive psycho-social intervention.
 This helps to maintain abstinence.
 Therefore, heroin addicts need a medical detox alongside intensive residential rehab to overcome the mental and physical addiction to heroin.

 Rehab Healthcare can recommend you a suitable treatment centre.
 Such rehab centre is able to carry out the heroin detox and intensive rehabilitation.
-If you or a loved one has an addiction to heroin, call Addiction Rehab Helper now and you could be in treatment within few hours of your phone call.
+If you or a loved one has an addiction to heroin, call Rehab Healthcare now and you could be in treatment within few hours of your phone call.